10 Campfire Safety Tips

 We are a reader-supported website and do not accept payment from manufacturers to promote their products.
 When you click on some of the links on our site and make a purchase, we earn a small commission at no cost to you.
 This keeps our website running and enables us to provide independent, high-quality outdoor resources free of charge.

+Outdoor fires have rules.
+They’re for our safety and the protection of the environment.
 An average of 7.5 million acres of forest are impacted by wildfires each year.
 And almost 85% of wildfires are caused by humans.

 10 Fire Safety Tips

-Don’t Make a Fire
+1. Maybe Don’t Make a Fire

-Check For Fire Restrictions Before You Go
+3. Check For Fire Restrictions or Regulations Before You Go

-Similar to the point above, you should also check to see if there are fire regulations for the exact area you’re going to.
 This information will be more specific than the general fire danger level for an area, and may include restrictions such as no fires above a certain elevation, no fires within a certain distance of a natural feature, no fires on certain days, etc.

-Use Established Fire Rings
+4. Use Established Fire Rings

 Established fire rings are the safest places to build a fire.
-They can be found at most established campsites in campgrounds and sometimes even in wilderness sites.
-Make sure to clear and pack out any trash found in the ring and clear away natural fuel sources before starting your fire.
-For campsites that don’t have a fire ring, select a spot that’s free of dry organic material and make a little ring out of rocks to contain your fire.
-Before you leave, make sure your fire is completely extinguished and scatter the rocks you used to preserve the wild look of the area.
-In the frontcountry, fire pans (like an oil change pan) or portable fire pits are safe ways to contain fires.
+They can be found at most established campgrounds and sometimes even at backcountry sites.
+Make sure to clear and pack out any trash found in the ring, and remove any natural fuel sources before starting your fire.

-Before starting your fire, do a quick sweep around the perimeter to clear dead leaves, twigs, and other natural fuel sources away from your fire.
+Before starting your fire, do a quick sweep around the perimeter to clear leaves, twigs, and other natural fuel sources away from your fire.
 Cal Fire recommends clearing out an area 10 feet in diameter for your fire.

-Keep Your Fire Small
+6. Keep Your Fire Small

 Everyone loves the allure of a roaring fire, but it’s not necessary or worth the risk to the land.
 Smaller fires still produce an enjoyable amount of heat and light, and they’re much easier to burn to ash and fully extinguish when you’re done.

-Don’t leave your fire unattended
+7. Don’t leave your fire unattended

 It may be tempting to leave a fire smoldering while you step away for a few hours to hike so that it’s easier to get it going again when you return.
 But you shouldn’t ever leave your fire unattended.
 Winds can quickly change and carry little embers a great distance.

-Extinguish fires completely using water
+8. Extinguish fires completely using water

 Make sure you always completely extinguish your fire with water before going to sleep or leaving your site.
 We use a large water jug in the frontcountry or a lightweight water pouch in the backcountry for extinguishing fires.
 Using sand or dirt isn’t nearly as effective at completely dousing a fire, so it’s not advisable to use it for putting out your flame.
 The Leave No Trace organization says you should “burn all wood to white ash, grind small coals to ash, thoroughly soak with water, and scatter the remains over a large area away from camp.
 Ashes may have to be packed out in river corridors.”

-Keep extra water close by in case BURNING debris escapes from your fire
+9. Keep extra water close by in case BURNING debris escapes from your fire

 It happens sometimes – your wood pops and sends sparks flying or a rogue gust of wind carries some burning ash away.
 Pay close attention to what your fire is doing at all times, and be ready with extra water to extinguish anything that escapes from your fire ring.
 Even tiny little embers can start devastating fires.
 We usually keep a large water jug with us in the frontcountry and a

-Be attentive with your gas stoves / lanterns
+10. Be attentive with stoves / lanterns

-The risk of starting a fire from a gas lantern or stove is pretty low, but it’s still good to handle these items with care since they’re a source of flame.
-Extra precautions should be used with alcohol stoves since they burn quick and hot, and they produce invisible flames.
+Extra precautions should be used with alcohol stoves since they burn quickly and hot, and they produce invisible flames.
 We generally recommend avoiding alcohol stoves because we don’t think their weight savings is worth the risk they come with.

 Other Fire Tips